-Martin Stephenson and the Daintees - Gladsome, Humour & Blue
+Martin Stephenson and the Daintees - Salutation Road 30th Anniversary 2020

-2018 sees the re-recording and launch of Martin Stephenson’s critically acclaimed second album Gladsome, Humour & Blue, celebrating a 30th anniversary and as pertinent and poignant as ever.
+2020 sees the re-recording and launch of Martin Stephenson’s critically acclaimed third album Salutation Road, celebrating a 30th anniversary and as pertinent and poignant as ever.

 Stephenson realised it was a powerful album at the time, with a wide and far-reaching vision.
 Part of his genius is in producing songs that are timeless, with a message as powerful now as it was then.
 He inhabits this updated album’s message with the same degree of conviction and passion as ever, breathing beautiful new life into an established classic.